-The GDPR regulates the use of personal data and the free movement of such data across a wide range of sectors.
-As a regulation, the GDPR is a directly binding legislative act that must be applied in its entirety across the EU.
-(A directive is a legislative act that sets out a goal that all EU countries much achieve but leaves it to individual countries to devise their own laws on how to reach and implement them.)
+The GDPR regulates the use of personal data across a wide range of sectors.
+As a Regulation, the GDPR is a directly binding legislative act that must be applied in its entirety across the EU.
+As such it contrasts with the previous Directive—a Directive being a legislative act that sets out a goal that all EU countries must achieve but leaves it to individual countries to devise their own laws on how to reach and implement them.

 However, under the GDPR individual member states may maintain or introduce further conditions, including limitations, relating to certain issues, such as the processing of genetic or health data.

 The GDPR includes:

 • higher fines, based on global turnover, for firms contravening the new regulation

 • requirements to appoint a data protection officer if the institution handles significant amounts of sensitive or personal data

 • direct obligations on data processors in defined circumstances

 • data protection ‘by design’ (data protection safeguards to be built into firms’ products and services from the earliest stages of development)